SQL Interview Questions You Must Prepare: The Ultimate Guide

-The window functions are SQL functions performing calculations over the defined set of rows (a window).
+The SQL window functions are the functions performing calculations over the defined set of rows (a window).
 Compared to the aggregate functions, which return a single value as a result, the window functions allow you to add the aggregated value to each row in a separate column.
 This means the rows are not grouped and all the rows are kept as a query result.
 The window functions are:

 How to Organize your SQL Data Science Interview Solution?

 Being good at SQL is the prerequisite to do well at the job interview.
 However, it is not the only skill.
 Questions can be tricky, designed to put you off or doubt your knowledge by being seemingly too complicated or too simple.
 That’s why it’s important to have a clear strategy on what to do in certain situations.

 1. Make Sure you Understand What is Required

 If you don’t understand what the question is and what is expected from you, you will likely get the wrong answer.
 To avoid that, make sure you understand what is asked of you.
 Repeat the requirements out loud and ask the interviewer to confirm you understood the question correctly.
 Don’t be afraid to do that.
 The interviewers are people too.
 They can also unintentionally be unclear, make a mistake, or forget to give you enough details for you to answer correctly.